JamesScript7/iweather/README.md

+# iWeather
-# A React Weather App
+## A React Weather App

-*Skills:* React, Redux, SCSS, localStorage, isomorphic fetch, and webpack.
+*Skills:* React, Redux, react-materialize, isomorphic-fetch, and localStorage.

 A simple React weather app using redux and OpenWeatherMap weather api.